dansmyers/AI/1-Search/Deliverables/3-Six_Degree_of_Wikipedia_(feat._Claude_Code).md

 At the end, you should see a prompt in your terminal waiting for you to input a command for the agent.

-Note: you have two other options for running Claude Code:
+Note: you have three other options for running Claude Code:

 - By downloading Claude Desktop and running on your local computer.
 Depending on the permissions you set, this would allow Claude Code to interact with your personal files.
 I don't recommend this right now - it's safer to run in a sandboxed environment - but there are many people experimenting with productivity apps built by running agents on their local computers.

+- You could also do the terminal install within the Terminal app of your personal computer.
+This has the same tradeoffs as using the desktop version with a little more power due to running in the terminal.

 - By using the web interface.
 This is sandboxed, but it doesn't have the full features of the terminal version right now.